-- 17-19 credits: Students must obtain approval from the department head of their academic program using the Graduate Petition Form.
+- 17-19 credits: Students must obtain approval from the department head of their academic program using the Overload Approval Form.

-- 20 or more credits: Students must obtain approval from the chair of the graduate committee of their academic program and the dean of graduate studies using the Graduate Petition Form.
+- 20 or more credits: Students must obtain approval from the chair of the graduate committee of their academic program and the Dean of the Graduate School using the Overload Approval Form.

 Class standing is based on the number of credits a student has completed, according to the following schedule:

 ||135 or more